ThoughtWorksInc/AS101-4-workshop/instructions/01_hawkeye.md

 ## Hawkeye

-We will use [Hawkeye](https://github.com/hawkeyesec/scanner-cli) to scan automatically scan the code base for secrets and vulnerabilities.
+We will use [Hawkeye](https://github.com/hawkeyesec/scanner-cli) to automatically scan the code base for secrets and vulnerabilities.
 This is a useful tool to have in your pipeline, in order to prevent anyone in your team from accidentally committing secrets or vulnerabilities.